am-press/am-press.github.io/content/posts/maths/NMPC-Two-Wheel-Bicycle-Model.md

 ```

 <p>
-The following code snippet shows the definition of the bicycle dynamics in python.
+The bicycle dynamics are defined in Python3 as follows.
 </p>

 ```python